-Imports According to the CIA World Factbook, imports totalled USD30.77 billion in 2017 (estimated), comprising machinery and transport equipment, food, and chemicals.
+Imports According to PSA, imports in Q3 2019 totalled QAR25.7 bn in 2017, comprising machinery and transport equipment, food, and chemicals, mainly from Asia.

 Import tariffs Importers of goods into Qatar must sign up to the Importers’ Register and be approved by Qatar Chamber (QC).
 Customs duty and legalisation fees are levied on all commercial shipments, irrespective of its value.